-To be eligible for the degree of Master of Laws, a candidate shall complete the compulsory courses in the curriculum and gain average scores of no less than 75(75 inclusive), demonstrate capability in research by the end of probationary period and submit a detailed scheme of research report in the fourth semester after the admission.
+To be eligible for the degree of Master of Laws, a candidate shall complete the compulsory courses in the curriculum and gain average scores of no less than 75(75 inclusive), demonstrate capability in research by the end of probationary period and submit a detailed scheme of research report in the fourth semesters after the admission.

-A candidate shall discuss the title of dissertation with the supervisor or choose the title directly assigned by the supervisor.
+A candidate shall discuss the topic of dissertation with the supervisor or choose the subject directly assigned by the supervisor.
 The dissertation shall represent his or her own original and innovative ideas, research, methodology and perspectives; comprise a paper no less than 30,000 words in accordance with the Regulations Governing the Format, Binding and Presentation of Theses.

-By the end of the probationary period, a candidate shall submit a research report and pass the oral defence in the fourth semester after the topic has been chosen via a thorough research.
-In the fifth semester, a draft of dissertation and progress report shall be addressed to the supervisor.
-There shall be in no case that a candidate would be approved to proceed into the final oral defence of the dissertation, unless he or she completes the whole dissertation and satisfies the supervisor.
+By the end of the probationary period, a candidate shall submit a research report and pass the oral defence in the fourth semester after the title has been chosen via a thorough research.
+In the fifth semesters, a draft of dissertation and progress report shall be addressed to the supervisor.
+Under no circumstances will a candidate be approved to proceed into the final oral defence of the dissertation, unless he or she completes the whole dissertation and satisfy the supervisor.

-To be eligible for the degree of Master of Laws, a candidate shall complete the courses in the curriculum(compulsory and elective courses) with at least 37 credits, pass the probation, publish no less than one work in academic journals, complete dissertation and pass the final oral defence in accordance with Regulations of Conferment of Degree of GDUFE.
-The formal requirements relating to dissertation and conferment of degree shall be determined by the GDUFE Regulations on Conferment of Degree and Protocol Governing the Format, Binding and Presentation of Dissertation for the Master Degree.
+To be eligible for the award of the degree of Master of Laws, a candidate shall complete the courses in the curriculum, pass the probation, publish no less than one work in academic journals, complete dissertation and pass the final oral defence in accordance with Regulations of Conferment of Degree of GDUFE.
+The formal requirements relating to dissertation and conferment of degree shall be determined by the GDUFE Regulations on Conferment of Degree and Protocols Governing the Format, Binding and Presentation of Dissertation for the Master Degree.